we-ready/notebook/English/junior.6.md

 B: Why, yes!
 A: What do you usually do after you get up?
 B: I do [ ... ].
 It's good [ ... ].

-[1]
-- morning exercises
-- some reading aloud
-- some cleaning

-[2]
-- to have plenty of exercise
+- morning exercises ... to have plenty of exercise
-- to read aloud often
+- some reading aloud ... to read aloud often
-- to help with the housework
+- some cleaning ... to help with the housework

 ### B